-The Panel is satisfied that the Complainant owns exclusive trademark rights in CARREFOUR which predate the registration of the two disputed domain names.
+The Panel is satisfied that the Complainant owns exclusive trademark rights in BFORBANK which predate the registration of the two disputed domain names.

-The Panel finds that the disputed domain names are confusingly similar to the registered CARREFOUR trademarks owned by the Complainant.
+The Panel finds that the disputed domain names are confusingly similar to the registered BFORBANK trademarks owned by the Complainant.

-Indeed, the disputed domain names incorporate the Complainant's trademark CARREFOUR in its entirety and the term "-panel" or the addition of the letter "b" do not avoid a finding of confusing similarity between the disputed domain names and the Complainant's trademarks.
+Indeed, the disputed domain names incorporate the Complainant's trademark BFORBANK in its entirety and the added letters "ww" and "com" and the deletion of the letter "k" do not avoid confusing similarity between the disputed domain names and the Complainant's trademarks.

-As numerous prior UDRP panels have recognized, the incorporation of a trademark in its entirety is sufficient to establish that a domain name is identical or confusingly similar to the Complainant's registered mark.
+As numerous prior UDRP panels have recognized, the incorporation of a trademark in its entirety or a dominant feature of a trademark is sufficient to establish that a domain name is identical or confusingly similar to the Complainant's registered mark.
 See section 1.7 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0").